 Kids these days like to be involved.
 They don’t like to be isolated but their curiosity puts them into a spot where they would like to be involved.
 Have them weigh in on some decisions that you have to make.

 I once met an elder who told me a story about her shopping with her kids for shoes.
-She would choose 3 pairs for shoes first among all the available selection, then present those pairs for her child to choose from.
+She would choose three pairs of shoes first among all the available selection, then present those three pairs for her child to choose from.
+The child is now limited to just three carefully pre-selected choices instead of hundreds!
 That’s neat, right?
 Your child get to decide on a pair to buy from the three pairs that you have already selected.

-Apply the same thing when choosing curriculum, a field trip, or games, even as simple as school supplies.
-The key is to have short list of what is available in the market to make sure it fits your criteria, then have them decide the last mile.
+Apply the same concept when choosing curriculum, a field trip, or games, even as simple as school supplies.
+The key is to have short list of what is available in the market to make sure it fits your criteria of quality, then have them decide the last mile.

 Develop the love of Learning in Your Home